willcrichton/cmu_auth/README.md

-# cmu-auth
+# cmu_auth
-Simple Python methods for authenticating to CMU services
+Simple Python methods for authenticating to CMU services.
+See `auth.py` for usage.